 Inviting children to explore the best math toys will help them discover a deeper understanding of STEM learning.

-Don’t be fooled that toys that light up and include the latest technology are necessarily better for our children.
+Don’t be fooled into believing that toys that light up and include the latest technology are necessarily better for our children.

 What we are looking for in Math toys: